MetaMask/delegation-framework/documents/CaveatEnforcers.md

 Use these when multiple total-balance constraints may apply to the same recipient and token within a single redemption, and you need a single, coherent end-of-redemption check.

-#### Key differences from Regular Balance Change Enforcers
+#### Key Differences from Regular Balance Change Enforcers

 **Regular Balance Change Enforcers** (e.g., `NativeBalanceChangeEnforcer`) check deltas around one execution using `beforeHook`/`afterHook`.
 Because multiple enforcers watching the same recipient can be satisfied by the same balance movement, they are best for independent, per-delegation constraints.

-**Multi Operation Balance Enforcers** are designed for coordinated multi-step flows and now behave as follows:
+**Multi Operation Balance Enforcers** are designed for coordinated multi-step flows and behave as follows:

 1. **Redemption-wide tracking**: Balance is tracked from the first `beforeAllHook` to the last `afterAllHook` for a given state key.
 The state key is defined by the recipient; for token-based variants it also includes the token address, and for ERC1155 it additionally includes the token ID.
 The state is scoped to the current `DelegationManager`.
-Any balance changes caused between those points (including by other enforcers, even those that modify state in `afterAllHook`, such as `NativeTokenPaymentEnforcer` even tho mixing with `NativeTokenPaymentEnforcer` is not recomended) are included in the final check.
+Any balance changes that happen between these hooks including those from other enforcers (even ones that update state in `afterAllHook`, like `NativeTokenPaymentEnforcer`, though mixing with it is discouraged) are counted in the final validation.
 2. **Initialization rule**: The first enforcer that starts tracking must be created by the account whose balance is being constrained.
-In other words, for the first `beforeAllHook` on a state key, the delegator must equal the recipient.
+In other words, for the first `beforeAllHook` on a state key, the delegator must equal to the recipient.
 If this is not true, the enforcer reverts.
 3. **Aggregation vs redelegation**:
-   - **Aggregation only when the delegator must equal the recipient**: Multiple total enforcers created by the owner for the same state key will aggregate their expected amounts.
+   - **Aggregation only ocurrs when the delegator is equal to the recipient**: During the redemption flow if this enforcer is used multiple times by the same delegator which at the same time is the recipient, and with the same key, the state key will aggregate their expected amounts.
    - **Redelegations must be strictly more restrictive**: When the delegator does not equal the recipient, the new terms must tighten the requirement and they replace (do not add to) the aggregated value:
      - For decreases (max loss), the new amount must be less than or equal to the existing amount.
      - For increases (min gain), the new amount must be greater than or equal to the existing amount.
    - This ensures the final required end balance is never lower than before; redelegations can only make the constraint stricter.
-4. **State scope and keying**: State is defined by the `DelegationManager` and the recipient; for ERC20/721 it also includes the token address; for ERC1155 it additionally includes the token ID.
-The state key does not include the delegation hash.
+4. **State scope and keying**: State is defined by the `DelegationManager` and the recipient; for ERC20/721 it also includes the token address; for ERC1155 it additionally includes the token ID. **Important**: The state key does not include the delegation hash, which means Multi Operation Balance Enforcers can share state across multiple, unrelated execution call datas.
 Within a single redemption that performs multiple executions, different total enforcers that target the same state key will share and coordinate on the same state.
 State is cleared when the final `afterAllHook` for that state key runs.
 5. **Single final validation**: At the last `afterAllHook`, the net expected change is computed and validated against the actual end balance.

 #### How it works (concise)